 Offer letters for nonfaculty positions are generated in HR.
-The offer letter along with a background check authorization form and several other key employment documents will be sent to the new hire in an electronic onboarding package.
-The HR department will coordinate the background and reference checking with its external vendor.
-The hiring manager will be notified when the candidate has successfully completed the background screening and reference checking process and is cleared to start work.
+The offer letter along with a background check authorization link and several other key employment documents will be sent to the new hire in an electronic onboarding package.
+The HR department will coordinate the background checking with its external vendor.
+The hiring manager will be notified when the candidate has successfully completed the background checking process and is cleared to start work.

 The Provost's Office prepares faculty offer letters.
 Once HR receives a copy of the offer and a copy of the employee's resume, an onboarding package will be sent to the new faculty member.
-The package includes the background authorization form and other required forms.
+The package includes the background authorization link and other required forms.